huangleiBuaa/CenteredWN/README.md

 #### 4. Residual network architecture over Cifar datasets

- *	Dataset preparations: The dataset is based on [original CIFAR datasets](https://yadi.sk/d/eFmOduZyxaBrT), and the data file should put in the directory: ./dataset/cifar_original.t7.
+ *	Dataset preparations: The dataset is based on [original CIFAR datasets](https://yadi.sk/d/eFmOduZyxaBrT), and the data file should be put in the directory: ./dataset/cifar_original.t7.
  *	Execute:
 ```Bash
 th exp_res_dataNorm.lua –dataPath './dataset/cifar10_original.t7'
  ```
-   *	To reproduce the experimental results, you can run the script below, which include all the information of experimental configuration:
+   *	To reproduce the experimental results, you can run the script below, which include all the information of experimental configurations:
 ```Bash
 4_execute_Conv_CIFAR10_resnet.sh
  ```